2026 SAFF Club Championship

-2026 SAFF Club Championship will be the inaugural edition of the SAFF Club Championship, an international men's club football championship of South Asian countries organised by the South Asian Football Federation (SAFF).
+2026 SAFF Club Championship is the proposed edition of the SAFF Club Championship, an international men's club football championship of South Asian countries organised by the South Asian Football Federation (SAFF).
 It was stalled for over a decade due to lack of sponsors.

 Format

 Initially, a centralized venue was planned for the tournament.
 Eventually, a home-and-away format was finalized as the AIFF expressed reservations over allotting two weeks during the regular Indian football calendar.
 It was planned to be held in 2024, but postponed to 2026.

+In June 2026, General Secretary of the SAFF Purushottam Kattel stated that the tournament was unlikely to take place in the year and likely to be postponed till 2028.

 Association team allocation

 A total of 8 teams from 7 SAFF member associations are set to participate in the 2026 SAFF Club Championship.
-The association ranking based on the AFC member assosciation coefficient rankings is used to determine the number of participating teams for each association.
-This will include two teams from India and one team from Maldives, Nepal, Bhutan, Bangladesh and Sri Lanka.
+The association ranking based on the AFC member association coefficient rankings is used to determine the number of participating teams for each association.
+This will include two teams from India and one team from Maldives, Nepal, Bhutan, Pakistan, Bangladesh and Sri Lanka.